javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 # Objects

-As we know, there are 7 language types in Javascript.
+As we know, there are 7 language types in JavaScript.
 Six of them are called "primitive", because their values contain only a single thing (be it a string or a number or whatever).

 In contrast, objects are used to store keyed collections of various data and more complex entities.
-In Javascript, objects penetrate almost every aspect of the language.
+In JavaScript, objects penetrate almost every aspect of the language.
 So we must understand them first before going in-depth anywhere else.

 [cut]